karl/monket.net/contents/cv/index.md

 I'm a front end developer available for hire as a contractor.

-**Currently in a contract due to finish at the end of February 2020**
+**Currently in a contract due to finish on the 17th of March 2020**

 ## Introduction